MDOT Small Business Grant

 Must be a small business, defined as one of the following:

-- An entity with 50 or fewer employees in the most recently completed fiscal year;
+- An entity with 50 or fewer employees in the most recently completed fiscal year; OR

 Prioritization of Funding